TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 13/Numbers 13.22.md

 ---

-And they went up by the South, and came unto Hebron; and Ahiman, Sheshai, and Talmai, the children of Anak, were there.
+They went up by the South, and came to Hebron; and Ahiman, Sheshai, and Talmai, the children of Anak, were there.
 (Now Hebron was built seven years before Zoan in Egypt.)